-Japanese yew trees (Taxus cuspidata) are long-lived evergreens often selected for specimen shrubs or hedges in U.S. Department of Agriculture plant hardiness zones 5 to 7.
+Japanese yew trees (Taxus cuspidata) are long-lived evergreens often selected for specimen shrubs or hedges in USDA plant hardiness zones 5 to 7.
 Trimming a Japanese yew helps keep it an appropriate size or shape.
 Read on for tips on cutting back Japanese yews.

 Pruning a Japanese Yew Tree

 Japanese yew cultivars range in size significantly.
 They can be quite tall or very short.
 Some cultivars, like ‘Capitata,’ grow tall – up to 50 feet (15 m.).
 Others, like ‘Emerald Spreader,’ stay short or mounded.

 Japanese yew pruning is essential if you want to maintain the shrubs in a formal shape or a smaller size than they would naturally grow.
-Some gardeners make pruning Japanese yew an annual task, regularly clipping off a few inches (5 to 12.5 cm.) of new growth every year.
+Some gardeners make pruning Japanese yew an annual task, regularly clipping off a few inches (8 cm.) of new growth every year.
 Others prune harder but less often.

 Improperly trimming a Japanese yew can create problems for the tree.
 That’s why it is important to learn the best techniques for pruning a Japanese yew tree.

 Annual Japanese Yew Pruning

 When it’s time for cutting back Japanese yews, pick up the pruners in spring before the new growth begins.
 Sterilize the blades by wiping them with bleach or alcohol before cutting.

 Protect your hands with good gloves since yews contain toxins that are poisonous to humans.
 Trim your yew into shape by removing dead branches and branch tips.